This easy warm bruschetta recipe is perfect for a quick summer appetizer! With fresh cherry tomatoes, mozzarella, and basil.

 - Assemble!
 Spoon the tomato mixture over your toast pieces, add optional toppings (we love extra basil and a sprinkle of flakey salt) and enjoy!

-As far as the best bread for bruschetta goes, I love using a good sourdough, Asiago Bread, or my trusty Easy Crusty French Bread.
+As far as the best bread for bruschetta goes, I love using a good sourdough, Asiago Bread, roasted garlic bread, or my trusty Easy Crusty French Bread.
 You want a hearty, flavorful bread that will hold up well under the weight of the tomatoes and mozzarella.
 (This is also a great place to use any day-old bread that's starting to get a bit dry or stale!)
 Use a regular-sized loaf for bigger bruschetta pieces, or use baguette slices for bite-sized appetizers for a crowd.

 Basics of Bruschetta